open-source-tabletop/squadrons/squadrons.md

 ### Ship Movement

-#### Facing and Arcs

-Each ship in Squadrons has a forward-facing direction, typically the direction the miniature is facing.
-If this is not clear, you should agree with your opponent or mark a point on the ships's base.
-By extension, there is also an opposite backward-facing direction for the ship.
-Additionally, each ship divides the battlefield around it into four 90-degree zones, called arcs, centred on the centre of the ships base.
-The front arc is aligned to the ships's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right side arcs are to the ships's left and right, respectively.

-To determine which arc an enemy ship is in, it is considered to be in the front-most possible arc.
-If a ship is partially in more than one arc then the front arc takes priority, followed by the side arcs, with the rear arc being the lowest priority.

 #### Move Actions

 Each time you activate one of your ships you must always take a Move action, though you may still choose when to perform this action.
 When you perform this action you must also move the maximum distance allowed and must moved in a straight line directly forward.
 When making a Move action you may add 1 pivot of up to 45 degrees at any point during your movement.